Opinionated Fable2 - Architecture & Performance

 }

-Here is generated code for second option
+Here is the generated code for the second option

 import { setType } from "fable-core/Symbol";